 We know that parent/carers can become concerned if the school bus or transport is delayed and their child(ren) do not return home at the time expected.
-For children and young people who travel on a local bus service most of the operators have real time tracking available on their website or dedicated apps.
+For children and young people who travel on a local bus service most of the operators have real time tracking available on their Apps.